Nazeeh21/wave-portal-svelte/README.md

 };
 ```

-To deploy our Smart Contract to the Ropsten network, run the following command.
+To deploy our Smart Contract to the Ropsten network, run the following command in `code/wave-portal-starter-boilerplate/` directory.
 ```shell
 npx hardhat run scripts/deploy.js --network ropsten
 ```